goldzulu/goldzulu/README.md

 ## 🚀 Fun Facts
 - I teach an **AI Club** and love working with budding young entrepreneurs and AI scientists
 - My kids are my pride and joy, and my daughters both learn to code by the age of 5
-- Always tinkering with personal projects
+- Always tinkering with personal IOT Projects
+- Have code live stream on Twitch and YouTube and known as the VoicetechGuy

 ## 📫 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/dzulkifleetaib)